GISMentors/postgis/kapitoly/3_shp2pgsql_a_davkove_nahrani.rst

            ) linie
            FROM
            (
-              SELECT wkb_geometry AS geom FROM ulice --LIMIT 1 ) ok
+              SELECT geom AS geom FROM ulice --LIMIT 1 ) ok
         ) podklad,
         (